-To obtain the current pallet completion state (progress indicator) use the following method:
+''' To obtain the current pallet completion state (progress indicator) use the following method: palletState = palletmanager_daemon.get_pallet_state(0) '''

-'''

-pallet state = palletmanager daemon.get pallet state(0)

-'''

-The method has one input parameter that is reserved and must be 0.
+The method has one input parameter that is reserved and must be 0 in typical setups.
 The result is an array with 3 elements: total number of boxes, number of boxes completed, number of boxes not completed.